SumoLogic/sumologic-documentation/docs/send-data/sources/installed-collectors/remote-file-source/enable-collector-remote-host-key-verification.md

 ---
 id: enable-collector-remote-host-key-verification
+title: Enable Collector Remote Host Key Verification
 ---

-# Enable Collector Remote Host Key Verification

 The Sumo Logic Collector can optionally verify the RSA fingerprint for a remote server against a list of known hosts.
 When host verification is enabled, the Collector collects from a Remote File Source only if the remote host fingerprint is whitelisted in a **known_hosts** file.